Arilus cristatus: Distribution

 North American wheel bugs are most common in eastern Canada and the United States, and their range extends into Mexico and Guatemala.
 Among the five extant species of Arilus, a western hemisphere genus, only A. cristatus is found in the United States.

 Behavior

 North American wheel bugs initiate predation by gripping and pinning their prey with their front legs.
 The bug plunges its beak into its victim before injecting it with enzymes, paralyzing it and dissolving its insides, and proceeds to drain the resulting fluids.
+The North American wheel bug commonly preys on caterpillars and beetles, such as Japanese beetles, the cabbage worm, orange dogs, tent caterpillars, and the Mexican bean beetle.

 A. cristatus is also noted to be very aggressive in the wild, and cannibalistic behaviors between them have been noted; for example, nymphs may prey on one another and the female may feed on the male after mating is concluded.

 Additionally, like many reduviids, the species is capable of producing audible sound by rubbing the tip of its proboscis in a groove under its thorax.
 The purpose of this sound is unknown and may serve as a means of communication between members of the species.